Bahnhofstr. 29

 Well fortified, walk a few hundred metres further to the town hall square with the striking 38 metre high tower of the old town hall.
 At the bottom of the tower you will find the tourist information centre.
 The tower's carillon can be heard twice a day, at 11.30 am and 4.30 pm.
 The Hotel "Wilder Mann" and the Glass Museum are right next door.
 Whether you are interested in the history of European glass production or simply want to marvel at how versatile glass is and how much labour, art and skill go into a glass object - a visit to the glass museum is worthwhile in any case.

-The Passau Glass Museum is home to the world's largest collection of European glass and offers a fascinating insight into the history of glass in Europe between 1650 and 1950.
-The more than 15,000 pieces of glass on display range from Baroque and Biedermeier to Empire, Historicism, Art Nouveau and Art Deco.
+The Passau Glass Museum houses the world's largest collection of European glass and offers a fascinating insight into the history of glass in Europe between 1650 and 1950, ranging from Baroque and Biedermeier to Empire, Historicism, Art Nouveau and Art Deco, with more than 15,000 pieces of glass on display.
 In total, however, the museum has almost twice as much stock.
 The pieces come from the major glassworks in Europe, from Bavaria and Bohemia to Austria and Silesia.

 In addition to glasses in a wide variety of shapes and sizes, there are also bowls, jars, vases, beakers, goblets, medallions and much more on display, all made of glass, of course.
 Polished, cut, coloured, decorated and painted, the exhibits bear witness to the skills of the glassmakers.
 The arrangement makes it possible to trace the development of individual glassworks.